What is Domain Rating (DR) in SEO?

 Prioritize link-building targets

-When choosing where to get a backlink (e.g. directories, guest posts), DR helps you compare sites.
-A backlink from a higher-DR site typically passes more “authority” than one from a low-DR site.
+When choosing where to earn a backlink - directories, guest posts, partnerships - DR helps you compare options quickly.
+A followed link from a higher-DR, relevant site typically passes more authority than one from a low-DR source.

 Evaluate directories and partners

-If a directory or partner site has a high DR, listing there can give you a valuable backlink.
-WebProjectList aims to maintain a strong profile so that your listing delivers a meaningful SEO benefit.
+Before listing your site in a directory or partnering with another website, checking DR gives a quick sense of how much link equity you might receive.
+WebProjectList aims to maintain a strong profile so your listing delivers a meaningful SEO benefit.

 Track your own progress

-As you earn quality backlinks, your domain's DR can increase over time.
-It's one way to see if your link-building efforts are paying off.
+As you earn quality backlinks, your domain's DR tends to rise over time.
+It is one way to gauge whether your link-building efforts are working - though rankings and traffic matter far more than the number itself.

 DR and similar metrics